2024 United States drone sightings: Psychological and social explanations

 Academics and journalists described the wave of drone reports as the result of social or psychological phenomena.
 Neurologist William J. Bernstein suggested the phenomenon could be a case of mass delusion, a view echoed by expert Gary Small, who described it as a shared delusion or mass panic.

 Sociologist Robert Bartholomew characterized the 2024 sightings as a social panic, drawing parallels to World War I when unexplained lights over New Jersey and Delaware were blamed on German espionage.
 He argued that media coverage prompted people to pay closer attention to the sky, noticing conventional air traffic they would normally ignore.
 Bartholomew attributed this phenomenon to geopolitical tensions and government distrust, describing it as a convergence of two modern moral panics in America: the fear of new technologies and the fear of foreigners.

 Historian Max Boot proposed that "mass hysteria", which he identified as "a recurring feature of American life", could be a partial explanation for the sightings.
 Similarly, journalist Tyler Rogoway suggested "mass hysteria" along with misidentified aircraft as potential causes.
 While sometimes equated with mass panic, mass hysteria technically involves the onset of symptoms.

 Space photographer Andrew McCarthy asserted that all the videos he reviewed showed only ordinary helicopters or planes.
 He proposed that the sightings were a "social contagion", where people were simply noticing and misinterpreting regular air traffic.
-An astronomy professor suggested that the widespread sightings might have stemmed from confirmation bias, leading the public to misinterpret mundane phenomena.
+An astronomy professor suggested that the widespread observations might have stemmed from confirmation bias, leading the public to misinterpret mundane phenomena.
 Science writer Michael Shermer described the sightings as an example of "patternicity"—the tendency to see meaningful patterns in both meaningful and meaningless noise—noting that low-quality nighttime images left room for imaginative interpretation.
 Science writer Greg Redfern compared the episode to recurring UFO flaps seen throughout US history.

 Speculation surrounding the sightings also intersected with individual mental health struggles.
 On January 1, 2025, Matthew Livelsberger, a soldier and drone warfare specialist, committed suicide in a car bombing in Las Vegas.
-In a suicide note sent to a podcast, he claimed the reported drones were "gravitic propulsion systems" used by China and the US.
-The FBI later characterized the incident as "tragic", noting that Livelsberger suffered from post-traumatic stress disorder (PTSD).
+In a suicide note sent to a podcast, he claimed the reported drones were "gravitic propulsion systems" used by China and the U.S. The FBI later characterized the incident as "tragic", noting that Livelsberger suffered from post-traumatic stress disorder (PTSD).